cedar-policy/rfcs/text/0021-any-and-all-operators.md

 ## Detailed design

 The Cedar syntax, semantics, and type system are all extended to support the new operators.
 These extensions are backward compatible, and existing policies won't be affected.
-The design of the operators is inspired by the ForAllValues and ForAnyValue operators in the IAM language.
+The design of the operators is inspired by the [`ForAllValues` and `ForAnyValue`](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-single-vs-multi-valued-context-keys.html#reference_policies_condition-multi-valued-context-keys) operators in IAM and the [`any-of` and `all-of`](https://docs.oasis-open.org/xacml/3.0/xacml-3.0-core-spec-os-en.html#_Toc325047251) operators in XACML.

 ### Extending the syntax